 Brush Regularly – Aim to brush your teeth for 2-3 minutes, at least twice a day.
 Brushing after any late-night snacking, sugary foods or bouts of morning sickness can also prove beneficial.

 Use Alcohol-Free Mouthwash – Many standard mouthwashes merely mask the smell, and contain alcohol which can actually dry out the mouth.
 The end result is that some mouthwashes may actually do more harm than good.
-A good quality mouth rinse like this one will not help to reduce dry mouth syndrome, but can also help remove the bacteria which cause bad breath.
+A good quality mouth rinse like this one will not only help to reduce dry mouth syndrome, but can also help remove the bacteria which cause bad breath.

 Clean Your Tongue – The sulphur-producing bacteria which can lead to bad breath are most commonly experienced in the tongue.
 Investing time to clean your tongue thoroughly can also help to reduce the effects of bad breath in pregnancy.